 - 13. Optimize fertilizer use in agriculture and enhance nutrient management and plant uptake efficiency to reduce excess nutrient run-off and water contamination. - 14.
 Increase the use of non-chemical alternatives to fertilizers and pesticides and adoption of agroecological practices. - 15.
-Control the use of antimicrobials in the livestock sector to avoid releases into the environment a Groups of chemicals that might be prioritized include persistent, bioaccumulative and toxic substances (PTS); very persistent and very bioaccumulative substances; chemicals that are carcinogens or mutagens or that adversely affect, inter alia, the reproductive, endocrine, immune or nervous systems; persistent organic pollutants (POPs), mercury and other chemicals of global concern; chemicals produced or used in high volumes; chemicals subject to wide dispersive uses; and other chemicals of concern at the national level.
-SAICM Overarching Policy Strategy para 9.

-- 16. Support the improvements in pollutant inventory systems, especially for mining, and make sustainability reporting mandatory. - 17.
+Control the use of antimicrobials in the livestock sector to avoid releases into the environment - 16.
+Support the improvements in pollutant inventory systems, especially for mining, and make sustainability reporting mandatory. - 17.
 Provide funding for long-term environmental monitoring after a mining project is closed, to ensure that rehabilitation is effective.